![]() | |

 c) With parts of the body

-The definite article is used instead of possessive adjectives with parts of the body.
+The definite article is used instead of a possessive adjective with parts of the body.

 Mi sto lavando i capelli. | I’m washing my hair. | |